bittin/media-browser/README.md

 The player can navigate by chapters (if available) or seek by button or mouse-wheel.
 The mouse can also pick the scrubber and navigate that way.
 The home key will jump to the beginning.

+You can pick from available audio and subtitle languages and modify the volume.

 ![media-browser player navigation](res/media-browseor.png)

 The image viewer, video and audio player each provide a navigation strip to prewiew the other files besides the current one.
 Be it from a diretory or a search result.
 The file preview can be navigated by seleting via mouse or by Previous/Next buttons on the left or PageUp/PageDown Keys.
 If there are different media types selected, the viewer changes with the selected file.